-With this project, Bright School joins a small number of elementary schools in the United States with solar panels.
-While the panels will help Bright School reduce its carbon footprint and energy costs, the main purpose for the project is educating students.
+With this project, Bright School joined a small number of elementary schools in the United States with solar panels.
+While the panels will help Bright reduce its carbon footprint and energy costs, the main purpose for the project is educating students.

 “In 20 years, perhaps many elementary schools will have solar panels, but you will look back on this day and remember how Bright School was at the forefront,” Head of School O.J.
 Morgan told the fifth graders at the ceremony.
 “As leaders in the future, I want you to understand how to make good things happen.”